 Office of the Children's eSafety Commissioner

-Canberra, 25 November 2015: Libraries ACT is pioneering a Federal Government pilot program to help to prevent cyberbullying. eSafe spaces is a program developed by the Office of the Children's eSafety Commissioner which aims to develop libraries as places where young people can seek help with removing cyberbullying material.
+In November 2015, Libraries ACT pioneered a Federal Government pilot program to help to prevent cyberbullying. eSafe spaces is a program developed by the Office of the Children's eSafety Commissioner which aims to develop libraries as places where young people can seek help with removing cyberbullying material.
+Read more

 ALIA is pleased to support ACORN, the Australian Government's Cybercrime Online Reporting Network.
 Read more.